drioemgaoin/MultiThreadingGetStarted/Readme.md

 A blocked thread immediately yields its processor time slice, so it doesn't consume any processor time until its blocking condition is satisfied.

-When a thread blocks or unblocks, the operating system performs a context switch.
-This incurs an overhead of a few microseconds.
+When a thread blocks or unblocks, the operating system performs a context switch (This incurs an overhead of a few microseconds).
+Context switching is when the CPU is switched from one process or thread to another.
+Switching the CPU from one thread to another involves suspending the current thread, saving its state (e.g., registers), and then restoring the state of the thread being switched to.

 Unblocking happens in one of four ways:
 - by the blocking condition being satisfied